chong-yao/naic/README.md

 We chose an ensemble of a CNN segmentation model and also a Vision Transformer model

 For the CNN model:

+Initially we did try to use classification models but the confusion matrix for the YOLOv11-cls models weren't at all that impressive:

+![Confusion matrix for YOLOv11m-cls model on a 50-images per class dataset](https://github.com/henryocy/naic/blob/b13f73f0e445c1bfe7b85149d84d335863b27158/confusion_matrix_cls.png)

 ***"A robust segmentation model inherently improves classification accuracy"*** - which is actually really true.

 - Segmentation allowed the model to prioritize the core part of the image (the kuih) itself, reducing distractions from irrelevant background elements

-Initially we did try to use classification models but the confusion matrix for the YOLOv11-cls models weren't at all that impressive:

-![Confusion matrix for YOLOv11m-cls model on a 50-images per class dataset](https://github.com/henryocy/naic/blob/b13f73f0e445c1bfe7b85149d84d335863b27158/confusion_matrix_cls.png)

-Then we started training segmentation models:
+We started training segmentation models:
 ![Training & validation metrics for the YOLOv11x-seg model](https://github.com/henryocy/naic/blob/b13f73f0e445c1bfe7b85149d84d335863b27158/seg-metrics.png)
 #### Notice how the cls_loss plummeted after only a few epochs?